 QPR sign ex-Sunderland, Cardiff City and Birmingham City man as Kevin Phillips talks Luke O'Nien

+Sunderland AFC transfer news: QPR sign ex-Cats, Cardiff City and Birmingham City man as Kevin Phillips talks Luke O'Nien

 Kevin Phillips has stated Sunderland will receive a ‘big boost’ when Luke O’Nien returns from injury.